ibm-cloud-docs/Cloudant/offerings/dataprivacygovernance.md

 to ensure "[unbroken data flows between the European Union and the United States](http://www.ibm.com/ibm/ibmgra/safe_harbor_10062015.html){: new_window}{: external}".

-{{site.data.keyword.IBM_notm}} prepared an EU Model Clauses agreement for {{site.data.keyword.cloudant_short_notm}} customers to facilitate the transfer of personal data outside of the EU in accordance with the EU data privacy laws.
+{{site.data.keyword.IBM_notm}} prepared an EU Model Clauses agreement for {{site.data.keyword.cloudant_short_notm}} customers to facilitate the transfer of personal data outside the EU in accordance with the EU data privacy laws.
 EU Model clauses are relevant to all customers that send personal information about EU citizens to {{site.data.keyword.cloudant_short_notm}}.